bcgov/quickstart-openshift/README.md

         * `[check] Require branches to be up to date before merging`
         * `Status checks that are required`:
             * Select checks as appropriate, e.g. Build x, Deploy y
+        * Select at least one status check to enforce branch protection
     * `[check] Require conversation resolution before merging`
     * `[check] Include administrators` (optional)

 ![](./.graphics/branch-protection.png)

+### Merge Queues

+Queues allow PRs to be merged without being fully up-to-date.
+From the queue they are updated against the default branch and the PR workflow is re-run.
+This is useful for large teams or repositories with long-running workflows, but generally discouraged.

 ### Adding Team Members